Karl Marx monument

 Nearby Attractions

-Kulturhaus Frankfurt (Oder): This cultural center hosts various events, exhibitions, and performances, contributing to the vibrant cultural scene of the city.
-It’s worth checking the schedule for any events during your visit.
+4. Kulturhaus Frankfurt (Oder): An important cultural center that hosts various events, exhibitions, and performances, contributing to the city’s vibrant cultural life.

 Insider Tips